- How diverse is the workforce?

 Another important demographic shift in workforce diversity is the distribution of race.
 (Note that we are using categories defined by the U.S. Census Bureau.
 It uses the term “Black (African American)” to categorize U.S. residents.
 In this chapter, we use the term “Black.”)

-While the White non-Hispanic share of the workforce continues to shrink, the share of racial and ethnic minority groups will continue to grow.25 Specifically, Hispanics and Asians will grow at a faster rate than other racial minorities, and Hispanics are projected to make up almost one-fifth of the labor force by 2024.26 The projected changes in labor force composition between 2014 and 2024 are as follows:
+While the White non-Hispanic share of the workforce continues to shrink, the share of racial and ethnic minority groups will continue to grow.25 Specifically, Hispanic people and Asian people will grow at a faster rate than other racial minorities, and Hispanic people are projected to make up almost one-fifth of the labor force by 2024.26 The projected changes in labor force composition between 2014 and 2024 are as follows:

 White non-Hispanic participation in the labor force will decline by 3%.
 Other groups’ share of the labor force is expected to increase: Black (10.1%), Hispanic/Latino (28%), Asian (23.2%), and Other groups (i.e., multiracial, American Indian, Alaska Native, Native Hawaiian, and Other Pacific Islanders) labor force share is expected to increase by 22.2%.27 With the workforce changing, managers will need to be mindful of issues employees encounter that are uniquely tied to their experiences based on race and ethnicity, including harassment, discrimination, stereotyping, and differential treatment by coworkers and decision makers in organizations.